Prathamesh06203/Celebal_Assignment3/README.md

 ![Ramen](images/Spicy-Shoyu-Ramen-8055-I.jpg)

 ## Overview

-This project aims to analyze and visualize the Ramen Ratings dataset.
-The dataset contains various ratings for different ramen brands from different countries.
-The analysis includes data cleaning, processing, and several visualizations to gain insights into the data.
+Ramen is a popular Japanese noodle soup dish that comes in various styles and flavors, often categorized by its broth base and toppings.
+This project analyzes the Ramen Ratings dataset, exploring different ramen brands, styles, and ratings from various countries.
+The analysis involves data cleaning, processing, and visualization to derive insights.

 ## Dataset